rism-digital/kapellmeisterbuch/README.md

 ```

 ### Backend
-Backend application is a simple NodeJS app which serve API endpoints to retreive dataset.
+Backend application is a simple NodeJS app which serve API endpoints to retrieve dataset.

 #### Installation
 You have to init the server installing the node modules from the `/json-adapter` path: